 Sticking within your budget is a must when shopping for a new house.
 Ideally, you should go below budget so that you’ll have room to pay for those inevitable, unexpected repairs and other expenses, and you won’t have to spend so much on a monthly mortgage payment that your quality of life and retirement savings suffers.

 According to the latest US Census Bureau survey, the average American homeowner with a mortgage spends a median of $1,500 a month on housing costs.
-To determine how much you should budget for, one of the first steps to take should be to definitively answer “What price home can I afford?” using an affordability calculator.
+To determine how much you should budget for, one of the first steps to take should be to definitively answer How Much Income do I Need to Earn to Buy a Home? by using a Mortgage Qualification calculator.
 When you get preapproved for a mortgage, the lender will determine how much it thinks you can afford to spend but that isn’t necessarily what you should spend as it typically doesn’t take into account overarching financial obligations or personal budget.

 Communicate Your Goals to Your Real Estate Agent

 It’s essential to communicate all of your needs and ultimate goals with your realtor, including your budget.
 Be sure to emphasize that you must stay within it.
 If you have a good agent, that person will respect your wishes by showing you only homes that you can afford.
 If the agent tries to push you on this, remain firm or look for someone else.

 If you’re having a tough time finding what you want, you might try placing offers on desirable homes that aren’t selling.
 The seller is likely motivated and willing to drop the price if it’s been sitting for a while and that doesn’t necessarily mean there are some hidden defects.
 It could be that there’s been more inventory than buyers in the market, or perhaps the home lacks curb appeal, something that’s fairly easy and inexpensive to correct.